 Brian Davison - Science Coordinator

-Renae Speck - Commercialization and Invention Disclosure
+Renae Speck - Technology Transfer and Partnerships

-Dr. Speck is the Commercialization Manager for BESC.
-She is responsible for portfolio management and commercialization of intellectual property created by researchers and staff in the Energy and Environmental Sciences Directorate and the Nuclear Science and Technology Division.
-Dr. Speck also manages the proposal, award, and reporting processes for technology maturation funds.
-Dr. Speck earned a Doctor of Philosophy in Pharmacology and Molecular Sciences from the Johns Hopkins School of Medicine and a Bachelor of Science degree in Recombinant Genetics and Chemistry from Western Kentucky University.
+Dr. Renae Speck is the director of Technology Transfer and Partnerships for BESC.
+She is managing the BESC Commercialization Council and tracking all intellectual property created using BESC funds.
+Dr. Speck is responsible for managing research relationships for large multipartner, multiyear awards involving researchers and staff in the Energy and Environmental Sciences Directorate at Oak Ridge National Laboratory.
+Dr. Speck earned a doctor of philosophy in pharmacology and molecular sciences from the Johns Hopkins School of Medicine and a bachelor of science degree in recombinant genetics and chemistry from Western Kentucky University.

 Cheri Foust - Project Manager

 Cheri Foust is BESC's technical project manager.
 She has more than 20 years of project management experience.
 A considerable amount of that experience focused on developing project plans and managing project stakeholders, the project team, risk, schedules, milestones, budgets, and conflicts.
 In addition, Ms. Foust has a background and formal training in public health.
 She holds a master in public health degree from the University of Tennessee and a bachelor of science degree in both business administration and health.